Malviya Nagar murder: Irfan stalked, threatened her, says victim’s family

 He added, “Irfan is my cousin, so I tried to reason with him and told him that my sister was also part of his family, but he did not respond to my pleas.”

 Sultaj said that both families had agreed to let the matter rest as they were all related to each other, and he convinced Irfan and his parents to not take this any further.
-Moreover, Irfan agreed to get married somewhere else as well, he said.
+Irfan also agreed to get married to someone else, he said.

-There were no problems or communication between the two for a little while, according to Sultaj.
+There were no problems and no communication between the two for a little while, according to Sultaj.
 However, he said, Irfan started calling his daughter around two months ago.

 “We called Irfan’s parents, and they said they will talk to him,” Sultaj said.
-“I do not know what they talked to Irfan about but the result remains the same and today, my daughter is dead.”
+“I do not know what they said to Irfan but the result remains the same and today, my daughter is dead.”

 Sameer said his sister had been trying to avoid Irfan but the latter kept trying to meet her in front of her coaching centre.